wandrien/qod/README.md

 The compiler is also able to analyze functions and take into account the resulting characteristics.
 For example, optimize the case where a function never returns control.

 However, the intermediate layer between these two is effectively absent.
-The compiler does not break the algorithm into a graph of basic blocks, does not discover the actual lifetime of variables, and does not perform global register allocation and so on.
+The compiler does not break the algorithm into a graph of basic blocks, does not discover the actual lifetime of variables, does not perform global register allocation and so on.
 This limitation is due to the lack of a suitable intermediate representation.

 Supported and planned targets: